Felix Higl: Career

 Born in Cologne, Higl played youth football for Eintracht Freiburg, SC Freiburg and TSG Hoffenheim before joining Freiburger FC in 2014.
 He made 1 senior appearance for Freiburger FC during the 2014–15 season, coming on as a substitute in a 1–1 Oberliga Baden-Württemberg draw with SV Spielberg in March 2015.
 He spent the 2015–16 season with the under-19s of 1.
 FC Heidenheim, before joining Bahlinger SC on a three-year contract in summer 2016.
-After 10 goals in 74 appearances for Bahlinger SC, Higl signed for Regionalliga Südwest club SSV Ulm in January 2019 on a two-and-a-half year contract.
+After 10 goals in 74 appearances for Bahlinger SC, Higl signed for Regionalliga Südwest club SSV Ulm in January 2019 on a two-and-a-half-year contract.
 Across two and a half seasons at Ulm, he scored 27 in 69 games.

 In June 2021, Higl signed for VfL Osnabrück of the 3.
 Liga on a two-year contract.

+On 24 June 2025, Higl signed a two-year contract with 2.
+Bundesliga club Greuther Fürth.

+Career statistics

 Personal life

 Higl is the son of former Bundesliga player Alfons Higl.